GIP hero image

 Added-value services

-GIP providers often make added-value services available to employers and employees, typically at no additional cost to the employer.
+Many providers of GIP and IIP often make added-value services available to employers and employees, typically at no additional cost.

 These can include: